sezero/quakespasm/README.txt

-   Visit the FitzQuake Homepage <http://www.celephais.net/fitzquake> for a full run-down of engine's commands and variables.
+   Visit the FitzQuake Homepage <http://www.celephais.net/fitzquake> for a full run-down of the engine's commands and variables.

   o  To disable some changes, use "quakespasm -fitz"